 Polyarteritis nodosa can be difficult to diagnose.
 Doctors suspect polyarteritis nodosa when people have a certain combination of symptoms and blood test results.
 For example, doctors may suspect the diagnosis if a previously healthy middle-aged person has various combinations of symptoms such as an unexplained fever, evidence of a certain pattern of nerve damage (such as difficulty raising a foot or bending the wrist), sores on the skin, pain in the abdomen or limbs, joint or muscle pain, or rapidly developing high blood pressure.

 Doctors may do electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to help select the area for a muscle or nerve biopsy.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to help select the area for a muscle or nerve biopsy.